CYGNUS-RD/cygno/infrastructure.md

 * test environment https://192.135.24.159:8888/ ([8 CPU](https://www.intel.it/content/www/it/it/products/platforms/details/cascade-lake.html)/16 GB); [usage monitor](https://192.135.24.159:3000)
 * the web inteface offer the possibility to run a specific software configuration.
 In general:
   * tag [dodas](https://github.com/DODAS-TS/dodas-docker-images) realises are the official one and approved by INFN
-  * tag [gmazzitelli](https://github.com/gmazzitelli/dodas-docker-images) are realisesed fork of official project under [development](https://github.com/gmazzitelli/cloud_docker_dev) and test
+  * tag [gmazzitelli](https://github.com/gmazzitelli/dodas-docker-images) are realisesed fork of official project our project
 ### Tag v1.0.20 ###
   - cygno lib v14 (PMT readout)
   - lecroyparser 1.4.2